1.Preface

 Text

-RedSync shows you the Standard Fields in the Redmine Data section of the Card.
-However, Trello does not recognize the Redmine Data section; hence you can not use the Standard Field for filtering Cards or triggering a workflow (Butler) or cannot show the Standard Field on the List.
-By mapping the Standard Field to the Custom Field, you can use it for those operations.
+RedSync shows you the Standard Fields in the Redmine Data section of a Trello card.
+However, Trello does not recognize the Redmine Data section; hence, you can not use a Standard Field to filter Trello cards, trigger a workflow (Butler), or show a Standard Field on the List.
+By mapping a Standard Field to a Custom Field, you can use it for those operations.

 Custom Fields – Redmine to Trello

-Make the synchronization settings from Redmine’s to Trello’s custom fields.
+Make the synchronization settings from Redmine’s custom fields to Trello’s custom fields.

 Types of Redmine’s Custom FieldsTypes of Trello’s Custom Fields